 1998 – Jason Kreis

-The year of balanced forward scoring.
-Kreis leads the way with 9 goals and 8 assists in 30 games.
+A year of balanced forward scoring.
+Jason Kreis leads the way with 9 goals and 8 assists in 30 games.
 An amazing 6 game-winners by Kries – out of his 9 goals – and 2 game-winning assists.

 Also having solid striker seasons were Dante Washington (7 goals, 5 assists in 28 games), the late Mickey Trotman (5 goals, 3 assists in 23 games), and Damian (4 goals, 2 assists in 13 games).